lcphill/Parking-docs/Networking-Terms-Glossary.md

          -  On the other hand, one side can map VLAN 100 while the other side maps VLAN 456 (in the same VNI).
       - Note that service-type 'vlan-aware-bundle' allows many VLANs as mapping to one VNI (on the same leaf/VTEP, since this is a local switch bind).
    - VLAN/id is mapped to a VXLAN/VNI to extend the VLAN across a layer-3 infrastructure (the VXLAN), thereby encapsulating layer-2 into an IP packet and routing it across the network.
 So, a VLAN-ID is associated with a VNI-ID in a VXLAN environment in order to transport the VLAN across an underlying layer-3 infrastructure.
+   - VXLAN VNI: 24-bit identifier, also referred to as VXLAN-segment identifier
+      - The 24-bit VNID is also employed to maintain L2 isolation between the segments.
+      - An extended L2 network comprises the connected_endpoints attached to VLANs as associated with the same VNI.
+      - VXLAN can support 16m segments (24-bits), far surpassing the 12-bit VLAN limit (i.e., 4096)
+   - VTI (VXLAN Tunnel Interface)
+      - A switchport mapped to the UDP socket of a VXLAN segment.
+      - Packets bridged from a VLAN to the VTI are sent out the UDP socket with a VXLAN header.
+      - Packets arriving on the VTI through the UDP socket are demuxed to VLANs for bridging.
+         - A VTI is treated [by the VLAN' side] as a bridging domain L2' IF.
+   - BUM is supported by HER/flood-lists as traversing a VTI.
+      - HER is required for VXLAN routing and to support VXLANs over MLAG.
+      - Receving VLANs flood as expected, excluding the VTI of course.
+When a broadcast results in a response, that ARP packet is unicast back to the originating VTEP, as obtained via the VXLAN-address-table (MAC-to-VTEP).
+   - A VXLAN gateway service requires: a designated IP to populate the VXLAN header source, VLAN-to-VNI map, VNI-to-VTEP map and a BUM handling method.
+      - MAC learning is performed [in hardware] from inbound VXLAN packets
+   - Exemplary CLI:
+      ```
+      $ interface vxlan <n> # This command enters into VTI configuration mode
+        vxlan-n> vxlan source-interface <loopback nn>
+        vxlan-n> vxlan udp-port <nnnn> # Default UDP port is '4789'
+        vxlan-n> vxlan vlan 321 vni 123 # VRF aspects aside, assigns vlan 321 to vni 123 (for vxlan 'n')
+        vxlan-n> vxlan multicast-group 227.10.1.1
+        vxlan-n> vxlan flood vtep 10.1.1.1 10.1.1.2 # HER (associate VTEP addresses to an access VNI)
+        vxlan-n> vxlan vlan 101-102 flood vtep 11.1.1.1 11.1.1.2 11.1.1.3 # HER as associated to VLANs
+      ```
 - VXLAN segment
    - AKA: virtual network instance
    - For service-type 'vlan-based', one VLAN maps to one VNI
    - For service-type 'vlan-aware-bundle', many VLANs map to one VNI and are distinguished a la BD/RT/RD.
+   - VXLAN segment is a UDP tunnel identified by the 24-bit VNI ... as assigned to VLAN(s).
+   - Packets that arrive through the VXLAN-segment' UDP port are assumed to be VXLAN encapsulated.
+The decapsulated packets are propogated to the bridging domain of the recipient VLAN, as determined by the VNI (from the VXLAN header) and looked up in the VNI-VLAN map.
 - VXLAN header (excerpt from RFC-7348)
    - 8-byte VXLAN header
       - Flags (8-bits):